Design and Management of On-Farm Wetlands for Water Quality and Climate Regulation

 • Natural Resources/Environment: wetlands

 Two main factors of wetland design and management are vegetation and hydrology.
-Variability in water quality and climate regulation functions have been previously linked to vegetation and water table management (WTM), but there is considerable uncertainty about the mechanisms that drive these differences.
-This research will address these uncertainties by isolating the effects using experimental mesocosms and novel integration of biogeochemical methods.
-The effects of plant species and hydrology will be assessed by measuring CH4, CO2, and N2O fluxes and nutrient retention in mesocosms.
-The mechanisms that explain differences across treatments will be identified by measuring plant, soil, and hydrologic characteristics and performing multivariate analyses to identify characteristics that predict wetland response.
-A major outcome from this research will be the development of actionable guidelines for plant selection and WTM of wetlands that effectively treat agricultural drainage while reducing GHG emissions.
+Variability in nutrient retention, carbon sequestration, and GHG release have been linked to vegetation and water table management.
+Yet, there is considerable uncertainty about the mechanisms that drive these differences.
+Further, data on individual plant species, which could be used by managers to optimize plantings, are not available.
+This research addressed the uncertainties related to how wetland plant species influence microbial functions using twelve experimental mesocosms planted with one of three wetland species and a novel integration of biogeochemical methods.
+The effects of plant species were assessed using CH4, CO2, and N2O flux estimates and nutrient retention in the experimental mesocosms.
+The mechanisms that explain differences across treatments were identified by measuring soil and plant characteristics and rates of denitrification, methanogenesis, and N2O production.
+Multivariate analyses will be used to identify characteristics that explain the response of wetland functions to differences in plant species.
+A major outcome of this research will be the development of actionable guidelines for plant selection of wetlands that effectively treat agricultural drainage and runoff while reducing GHG emissions.
+The achievement of research and outreach outcomes will support progress toward reaching nutrient reduction goals while limiting contributions to climate change.

-The primary learning outcome is to increase the actionable knowledge of farmers and wetland practitioners about how wetland plant species and water table management can be leveraged to maximize water quality and climate regulation benefits.
-These wetland practitioners may be employed by the NRCS, environmental consulting firms, and non-profit agencies that invest in wetland restoration, such as Ducks Unlimited and The Nature Conservancy.
+The primary learning outcome is to increase the actionable knowledge of how wetland plant species can be leveraged to maximize water quality and climate regulation benefits, which can inform the restoration efforts of land managers and wetland practitioners.
+These wetland practitioners may be employed by state and local government, NRCS, environmental consulting firms, and non-profit agencies that invest in wetland restoration, such as Ducks Unlimited and The Nature Conservancy.
 NRCS engineers and other wetland practitioners are the primary interface between county agencies, farmers, and non-profits who might be proponents of wetland adoption.
-A secondary learning outcome is to address farmers’ concerns about profitability and costs of on-farm wetlands.
-Another learning outcome is to increase knowledge and awareness of K-12 students of the role of wetlands in sustainable agriculture.
+A secondary learning outcome is to increase the knowledge and awareness of K-12 students of the role of wetlands in sustainable agriculture.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.